A group of bottles of wine

 This is a story of courage and extraordinary resilience.

 For almost three years, Russia has waged a brutal war of aggression against Ukraine.
-Last year, the world watched in horror as the city of Bakhmut in Ukraine was reduced to rubble by advancing waves of mercenary invaders.
+In 2023, the world watched in horror as the city of Bakhmut in Ukraine was reduced to rubble by advancing waves of mercenary invaders.
 The death and destruction are on a scale not seen since World War II.
-Bakhmut was just one of the many Ukrainian towns and cities that have been annihilated by Putin.
+Bakhmut was just one of the many Ukrainian towns and cities that have been annihilated by Putin’s Russia.
 The city was known for the amazing Artwinery winery, makers of the renowned Krimsekt.

 For over two decades, Katherine Vellinga had been importing these wines to Canada.
 Vellinga is better known as the CEO of Zirkova, a Canadian company which produces ultra-premium vodka in Ukraine.
 She explains, “Krimsekt was a labour of love.
 Our main business is obviously Zirkova vodka, but we fell in love with Krimsekt when we lived in Ukraine 25 years ago.
 Last year, we were able to arrange a special shipment of the last of the Krimsekt bottles evacuated from Bakhmut.
 It sold out at the LCBO within weeks.”